arcanistzed/custom-fonts/README.md

 ## License

+Copyright © 2021 arcanist

-Forien's Custom Fonts is a module for Foundry VTT by Forien and is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+[Forien's Custom Fonts](https://github.com/Forien/foundryvtt-forien-custom-fonts) is a module for Foundry VTT by [Forien](https://www.patreon.com/forien) and is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

-This work is licensed under Foundry Virtual Tabletop [EULA - Limited License Agreement for module development from May 29, 2020](https://foundryvtt.com/article/license/).
+All changes to the original module are licensed under the [MIT license](LICENSE) and the [Foundry Virtual Tabletop Limited License Agreement for module development](https://foundryvtt.com/article/license/).
+A detailed comparison can be found in [the commit history](https://github.com/arcanistzed/custom-fonts/compare/36b76f1cdd679c8b72519d03435b2a29013d5e84...main).

+## Bugs

+You can submit bugs via [Github Issues](https://github.com/arcanistzed/custom-fonts/issues/new/choose) or on [my Discord server](https://discord.gg/AAkZWWqVav).

+## Contact me

+Come hang out on my [my Discord server](https://discord.gg/AAkZWWqVav) or [click here to send me an email](mailto:arcanistzed@gmail.com?subject=custom-fonts%20module%20for%20Foundry%20VTT).